Introduction

 Accepted input

-This description aims to accept input exactly if rustc
+This description aims to accept input exactly if rustc's lexer would.

 In particular, the description of tokenisation aims to model what's accepted as input to a function-like macro

-or to provide enough information to reproduce error messages similar to rustc
+or to provide enough information to reproduce error messages similar to rustc's.

 (where input which will be reported as an error provides tokens to later stages of the compiler anyway).